tiffanymonroe/wdi-remote-gizmo/projects/project_1/README.md

 # Project Week

 ## Project due date
-Your project is due on Monday, July 24th.
+Your project is due on Monday, July 24th at 10:00 am Eastern.
 You will present your project and show your code to classmates and instructors.

 **How to Submit Your Project**<br>
 Submit an issue (as you normally do for homework) with a link to **your** repo AND a link to your live site.
 You will be presenting your projects in front of the class.
 The title for your issue should be `Your Name - Project 1`